-Intersectionality has become a big buzzword in recent years, but what does it actually mean and how do we put it into practice in our own organisations?
-Using this worksheet, we will give you some examples of practical application of intersectionality, and provide a framework for you to incorporate into your own initiatives.
-Intersectionality, a term originally coined by Dr. Kimberle Crenshaw, is an analytical framework which reveals how systems of oppression collide and intersect to produce unique, compounded realities for folks who live at the intersection of multiple systems of oppression.
-While some folks hope to easily check off this tool in their inclusion work, there actually is no one and done plan for doing so.
+Intersectionality has become a big buzzword in recent years, but what does it mean and how do we put it into practice in our organizations?
+Using this worksheet, we will give you some examples of practical application of intersectionality, and provide a framework for you to incorporate into your initiatives.
+Intersectionality, a term originally coined by Dr. Kimberle Crenshaw, is an analytical framework that reveals how systems of oppression collide and intersect to produce unique, compounded realities for folks who live at the intersection of multiple systems of oppression.
+While some folks hope to easily check off this tool in their inclusion work, there is no one-and-done plan for doing so.
 It requires a paradigm shift in how you approach all inclusion issues, that unpacks connections between systems of oppression to anticipate what will happen in a given problem area.

 Let’s look at the following lenses for approaching inclusion issues, to see why we need to shift focus to the third lens: intersectionality.